ecmonsen/pulumi-provider-jotform/README.md

 docker run -it -v $(pwd):/data -w /data --name pulumi-provider-jotform-builder --entrypoint bash pulumi-jotform-builder
 ```

-In teh Docker container's shell, execute `run-jotform-example` (source is in [docker/run-jotform-example](docker/run-jotform-example))
+In the Docker container's shell, execute `run-jotform-example` (source is in [docker/run-jotform-example](docker/run-jotform-example)) to
+build the provider and run a test Pulumi Python project.

 ### Local build
 To build locally, ensure the following tools are installed and present in your `$PATH`: